LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 penalty when compared to just using the ``Module:Call`` notation.
 Moreover, this works only if there is no object with the same name as the module you are targeting.
-This feature is necessary, however, in order to properly support compilation of modules containing ``use_module/2`` directives as objects.
+This feature is necessary, however, in order to properly support the compilation of modules containing ``use_module/2`` directives as objects.
 If the modules specified in the ``use_module/2`` directives are not compiled as objects but are instead loaded as-is by Prolog, the exported predicates would need to be called using the ``Module:Call`` notation but the converted module will be calling them through message-sending.
-Thus, this feature ensures that, on a module compiled as an object, any predicate calling other module predicates will work as expected either these other modules are loaded as-is or also compiled as objects.
+Thus, this feature ensures that, on a module compiled as an object, any predicate calling other module predicates will work as expected, either these other modules are loaded as-is or also compiled as objects.

 For more details, see the :ref:`predicates_prolog` section.